Gorilla: Profile and Information

 Diet and Scavenging

-Mountain gorillas mainly eat vegetation, such as leaves, pith, stems, and shoots, while fruit consumption makes up a tiny part of their sustenances.
+Mountain gorillas mainly eat vegetation, such as leaves, piths, stems, and shoots, while fruit consumption is a tiny part of their sustenance.
 Mountain gorilla food is extensively dispersed, and neither groups nor individuals need to compete with one another.

 Western lowland gorillas live on fruits more than the others, and they are more scattered across their range.
 They have limited access to terrestrial plants, but western lowland gorillas have access to aquatic herbs in some regions.
 Western lowland gorillas also consume ants and termites.

-Social pattern
+Social Pattern

 Gorillas living in groups are called troops.
-Troops are generally made of a single adult male or silverback, numerous adult females and their offspring.
-However, multiple-male troops can also exist.
+Troops are generally made of a single adult male or silverback, numerous adult females, and their offspring.
+However, multiple male troops can also exist.

 Competition